My Lovely Followers

 I would like to enter my card into the following challenges:

-Cardz 4 Galz challenge - anything but square
+Cardz 4 Galz challenge - welcome to summer

 The Design Team have created amazing cards as always so please pop over to the blog and check them out and perhaps leave them some love on their personal blogs.